How New York City is tackling a mental health crisis spurred by Hurricane Sandy

 “If you dodge one season, you just don’t know what will happen next time,” Garnes says.

 Garnes was just one of many Rockaway residents who suffered from the psychological toll of living through Sandy.
-A study conducted by Dr. Shao Lin at the University at Albany School of Public Health found an increase in emergency department visits for anxiety and mood disorders immediately after the storm.
+A study conducted by Shao Lin, a professor at the University at Albany School of Public Health, found an increase in emergency department visits for anxiety and mood disorders immediately after the storm.
 A majority of mental health–related emergency visits involved substance abuse — and during the blackout caused by Sandy, such incidences went up fourfold.

 “Sandy was a very traumatic experience,” says Ana Fisyak, deputy director for planning and development with the Rockaway Waterfront Alliance, an organization focused on building the peninsula into an environmentally resilient community.
 “People are still not back in their homes.
 A lot of people are still dealing with that.”